 - a.
 Assign responsibility for planning an engagement.
 Involve appropriate personnel assigned to the engagement in the planning process. - b.
 Develop background information or review information obtained from prior engagements and update for changed circumstances. - c.
-Describe matters to be included in the engagement planning process, such as the following: - (i) Development of proposed work programs. - (ii) Determination of manpower requirements and need for specialized knowledge. - (iii) Development of estimates of time required to complete the engagement. - (iv) Consideration of current economic conditions affecting the client or its industry and their potential impacts on the conduct of the engagement.

-2. Provide procedures for maintaining the firm's standards of quality for the work performed.
+Describe matters to be included in the engagement planning process, such as the following: - (i) Development of proposed work programs. - (ii) Determination of manpower requirements and need for specialized knowledge. - (iii) Development of estimates of time required to complete the engagement. - (iv) Consideration of current economic conditions affecting the client or its industry and their potential impacts on the conduct of the engagement. - 2.
+Provide procedures for maintaining the firm's standards of quality for the work performed. - a.
+Provide adequate supervision at all organizational levels, considering the training, ability, and experience of the personnel assigned.